-The number of outstanding certificates as of 31 December 2020 was 610,160 certificate with a redeemable value of EGP 12.82 each.
-250,000 Certificates were allocated to the Bank in the initial offering until 31 December 2020 with total amount of EGP 3,204,063 which should be held by the Bank till the end of the Fund's year as required by law, It appears as investments in unlisted equity instruments within financial investments at fair value through other comprehensive income on the same date commissions are amounted to EGP 35,674 for year ended 31 December 2020 (31 December 2019: EGP 45,052) which is presented under the item of "other fees and commissions income" in the income statement.
+The number of outstanding certificates as of 31 March 2021 was 608,697 certificate with a redeemable value of EGP 13.59 each.
+250,000 Certificates were allocated to the Bank in the initial offering until 31 March 2021 with total amount of EGP 3,362,348 which should be held by the Bank till the end of the Fund's year as required by law, It appears as investments in unlisted equity instruments within financial investments at fair value through other comprehensive income on the same date

 According to the fund's management contract and its prospectus, the Bank receives fees and commissions in return for its supervision of the fund and other administrative service rendered thereby.
-Total fees and
+Total fees and commissions are amounted to EGP 5,980 for period ended 31 March 2021 (31 March 2020: EGP 6,763) which is presented under the item of "other fees and commissions income" in the income statement.

-D- Banque Du Cairo fixed income Fund
+D- Banque Du Caire fixed income Fund

-On 8 May 2012 Bank Du Cairo's Board of Directors approved to establish Banque Du Cairo Fixed Income Fund, and the approval of Central Bank of Egypt was on 15 August 2012, it was decided that subscription offering year is two month starting from 4 December 2012.
+On 8 May 2012 Bank Du Caire's Board of Directors approved to establish Banque Du Caire Fixed Income Fund, and the approval of Central Bank of Egypt was on 15 August 2012, it was decided that subscription offering year is two month starting from 4 December 2012.
 The fund is managed by CI Asset Management Company.
 The fund consists of 1 million certificates amounted to EGP 100 million with a face value of EGP100 per certificate each.
-The number of outstanding certificates as of 31 December 2020 was 90,847 certificate with a redeemable value of EGP 253.20 each.
-50,000 Certificates were allocated to the Bank in the initial offering until 31 December 2020 with total amount of EGP 12,660,000 which should be held by the Bank till the end of the Fund's year as required by law, it appears as investments in unlisted equity instruments within financial investments at fair value through other comprehensive income on the same date
+The number of outstanding certificates as of 31 March 2021 was 91,022 certificate with a redeemable value of EGP 257.93 each.
+50,000 Certificates were allocated to the Bank in the initial offering until 31 March 2021 with total amount of EGP 12,768,500 which should be held by the Bank till the end of the Fund's year as required by law, it appears as investments in unlisted equity instruments within financial investments at fair value through other comprehensive income on the same date

 According to the fund's management contract and its prospectus, the Bank receives fees and commissions in return for its supervision of the fund and other administrative service rendered thereby.
-Total fees and commissions are amounted to EGP 144,458 for year ended 31 December 2020 (31 December 2019: EGP 126,259) which is presented under the item of "other fees and commissions income" in the income statement.
+Total fees and commissions are amounted to EGP 24,441 for period ended 31 March 2021 (31 March 2020: EGP 23,137) which is presented under the item of "other fees and commissions income" in the income statement.